Timen678/hack-the-box-writeups/README.md

 ## Hbox writeups
 Answers are left out for obvious reasons
+dump is my unformatted notes that no one will ever read, if you do decide to, glhf

 ## Kali Linux time-savings and best practice to make Mati Aharoni proud